Brood (comics): Fictional species biography

-The Brood are the Main Universe's first natural predators, spawned on a dark galaxy prior the emergence of Galactus from his incubator.
-Their planet of origin is unknown, but such is their relentless evil, legend holds that the Brood originated not through natural evolution, but in otherworldly sorcery from a different universe from which they escaped, with hopes of satisfying their insatiable hunger after its collapsing.
+The Brood are the Main Universe's first natural predators, spawned on a dark galaxy prior to the emergence of Galactus from his incubator.
+Their planet of origin is unknown, but it is rumored that the Brood originated from another dimension.
 They were eventually found and captured by the Kree Empire, along with other hive species, so they could weaponize them and use them against rival empires.
 The Supreme Intelligence approved of the idea, stating that they could be used against the Shi'ar Empire, although, he sees that it'll take millions of years to create a large enough army to fully be unleashed as a weapon against their enemies.

-In the next eight million years of experimentation the Black Judges deemed the Brood a major success and were unleashed on the Shi'ar Galaxy where the Brood found certain large space-dwelling creatures that they decided to prey to use as living starships to infest neighboring star systems and initiating an intergalactic campaign to build a fearsome empire.
-These space-dwelling creatures included the whale-like Acanti, and the shark-like Starsharks.
+In the next eight million years of experimentation, the Black Judges deemed the Brood a major success and unleashed them on the Shi'ar Galaxy, where the Brood found certain large space-dwelling creatures that they decided to prey on to use as living starships to infest neighboring star systems and initiate an intergalactic campaign to build a fearsome empire.
+These space-dwelling creatures included the whale-like Acanti and the shark-like Starsharks.

-The Brood use a virus that effectively lobotomizes these creatures, the Slaver Virus as it is known is a powerful force that dismantles the cores of reasoning within the target's brain causing the sources of self-awareness and the conscious mind to simple shut down, turning the creatures into faithful zombies.
-Then they use bionics to control them.
-The Brood hollow out part of the creatures (by eating them) and use the space created to live in, like termites eating a tree.
-This eventually kills the living ships, requiring them to capture new ones.
-One of the Acanti they captured was of unusual size (its rib cage alone was the size of a mountain range.)
-They used it as their main base, and, when it died and crashed onto a planet, used it as their main city.
-The corpse was so large, it took centuries just to rot halfway.
-However, predators from the planet they landed on infested the area of the dead Acanti's brain, so the Brood avoided it.